Nottingham and District Tramways Company: Other vehicles

 In 1883 Starbucks supplied a further two single deck cars, similar to the original batch, followed in 1884 by two more.
 These were known as summer cars, they were painted all over green, and were of the toast rack design, being extremely low, with the foot-boards only just off the ground.
 The seats were built immediately above the wheels, which were mounted or stub axles.
 Two further standard single deck cars were bought from Starbucks in 1885 and in the same year Car No.19 (being a Starbuck of 1881) was converted into a double decker.

 In 1887 the company purchased a car from the Manchester Carriage and Tramways Company, this being a double-decker with a single ended body pivoted on the truck.
 This device removed the need to detach the horses at the terminus, as the horses would turn the car round and be ready to start off in the opposite direction again.
 This design was not particularly successful and the vehicle was later rebuilt as a standard rigid car with two ends.

-The Carrington service had, as its competitor, a horse bus service operated by Messrs Andrews of Carrington.
-When this firm went bankrupt, in 1888, the tramway company bought four of their horse buses and converted them to tram cars.
+The Carrington service had, as its competitor, a omnibus service operated by Messrs Andrews of Carrington.
+When this firm went bankrupt, in 1888, the tramway company bought four of their omnibuses and converted them to tram cars.
 In 1891 two of the converted buses were scrapped, as was car No.19, which was an 1881 Starbuck single deck design, converted to double deck in 1885.
-The other two converted horse buses were renumbered, and four further new cars were obtained.
+The other two converted omnibuses were renumbered, and four further new cars were obtained.
 From G. F. Milnes & Co., two double-deckers were purchased, and two of toast rack design came from an unknown maker.
 It is possible that those two toast rack vehicles were built at Nottingham in the company’s own works.

 Illumination inside the trams at night was very poor, and to quote a contemporary writer, "gloom prevailed," the only light being a small oil lamp at each end in the recess where the conductor kept his tickets.
 The tickets were pre-printed, each service having its own series, the stage points being printed lengthways along either side.

-In 1892, the two remaining converted horse buses were scrapped, one of the toast rack cars was renumbered and a further two double-deckers were obtained from G. F. Milnes being similar in design to those purchased the previous year.
+In 1892, the two remaining converted omnibuses were scrapped, one of the toast rack cars was renumbered and a further two double-deckers were obtained from G. F. Milnes being similar in design to those purchased the previous year.
 In 1895 the horse tram fleet was completed by the purchase of three further double-deckers, this time from the Brush Company’s Falcon Works at Loughborough.

 Section 43 of the Tramways Act 1870 (33 & 34 Vict. c.
 78) provided that where the promoters of a tramway were not the local authority, the local authority may, within six months of the expiration of 21 years from the date the promoters were empowered to construct the tramway, acquire the undertaking, at the current value, with and including all lands, buildings, works, materials, horses and rolling stock as required for the operation of the system.